wethod/learning-center-source/content/planning/index.md

 6. Select an end date for the repetition
 7. Click "Plan"
 8. An alert will tell you if the budget is not sufficient to cover the repetition in the selected time range or if the repetition pattern clashes with existing allocations.

+If you enable “Highlight weekends” in [company settings]({{< relref "settings/index.md#company" >}}) and then you try to repeat something planned on a Saturday or Sunday, an alert will ask if you really want to repeat the weekend.
+If you deny, repetition is canceled

 **Remove future allocations**